arpieb/verbnet/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/verbnet.svg)](https://hex.pm/packages/verbnet)

-**VerbNet** provides a semantic map that allows an [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) solution to take a tokenized and [part-of-speech (POS)](https://en.wikipedia.org/wiki/Part_of_speech) tagged sentence and attempt to map the semantics of the sentence (context, thematic roles, etc) using the identified main verb and a POS pattern.
+The **VerbNet** package provides semantic framing lookups using the [VerbNet](https://verbs.colorado.edu/~mpalmer/projects/verbnet.html) dataset (see `assets/verbnet` for license and any documentation provided by the creators).
+This allows an [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) solution to take a tokenized and [part-of-speech (POS)](https://en.wikipedia.org/wiki/Part_of_speech) tagged sentence and attempt to map the semantics of the sentence (context, thematic roles, etc) using the identified root verb and a POS pattern.

 For example, the sentence, "I wished the children found," would be tokenized + tagged by an external parser into the pattern "NP V NP ADJ" using [Penn Treebank II tags](http://www.clips.ua.ac.be/pages/mbsp-tags) with a root verb of "wish."
-This subsequently could be matched to the following VerbNet frame which maps the parts of speech to thematic roles:
+This subsequently could be matched to the following **VerbNet** frame which maps the parts of speech to thematic roles:

 ```
 "NP V NP ADJ" => %{description: %{descriptionnumber: "8.1",